 IPO vs ICO: what’s the difference?

-ICOs and IPOs may seem much of a muchness – however, the difference in investment potential can be substantial
+ICOs and IPOs may seem very similar, but their investment potential can be very different

 How do IPO and ICO differ?
-The distinction between initial public offerings and initial coin offerings can be like night and day.
-Not only can the businesses which embark on such fundraising drives be at dramatically different points in their life cycle, but the protections offered to investors can vary differently too.
-Here, we’re going to explore five things that separate the two – enabling you to make an informed decision next time you’re looking for a big opportunity.
+The distinction between initial public offerings (IPO) and initial coin offerings (ICO) can be like night and day.
+Not only can the businesses that embark on such fundraising drives do so at dramatically different points in their lifecycle, but the protections offered to investors can vary widely too.
+Here, we’re going to explore five things that separate the two, enabling you to make an informed decision next time you’re looking for a big opportunity.

 1. Business maturity

 Many of the businesses that pursue an initial public offering are already established brands who need financing in order to embark on an aggressive expansion.
-A quick glance at some of the companies that have successfully completed an IPO in 2019 include Uber, Airbnb, Pinterest, Peloton, Slack and Lyft.
-Each of these businesses enjoy a degree of public profile – indeed, you may use their products.
+A quick glance at some of the companies that have successfully completed an IPO in 2021 include Squarespace, ZipRecruiter and Coinbase.
+Each of these businesses enjoy a degree of public profile – indeed, you may already be using their products.
 Most IPO debutants already have goods and services available to buy and they’ve likely been around for a good number of years.
-Uber was founded in March 2009, while Airbnb began renting out spare rooms in August 2008.
+ZipRecruiter was founded in 2010, while Squarespace was born way back in 2004.

 The start-ups behind initial coin offerings often don’t have this track record to fall back on.
-In many circumstances, they are seeking fundraising for an idea – a product or a service that they wish to build with an investor’s help.
+In many circumstances, they are seeking fundraising for an idea, a product or a service that they wish to build with an investor’s help.
 Their vision is normally set out through a sleek website punctuated with illustrations of prototypes, along with a white paper that spells out the project’s market research, future milestones, financial projections and budget.
-Many ICOs have been successful in raising tens of millions of dollars – sometimes even hundreds.
+Many ICOs have been successful in raising tens of millions of dollars – sometimes even hundreds of millions of dollars.
 Some, such as NEO and Ethereum, have gone on to become stalwarts of the crypto and blockchain industries, with token prices leaping in value substantially from where they began.
 Other ICOs have ended in disarray, either because they were an exit scam or because the token price collapsed.

-There are often few investor protections on offer with ICOs, primarily because they aren’t regulated in many territories, meaning that there’s a lot of risk with getting in on the ground floor of one of these projects.
+There are rarely many investor protections offered with ICOs, primarily because they aren’t regulated in many territories, meaning that there’s a lot of risk with getting in on the ground floor of one of these projects.
 IPOs are a different beast altogether because of how they are regulated by the US Securities and Exchange Commission.
 Prior to an IPO taking place, a prospectus document must be released that provides thorough information on the company’s current financial standing and how any monies raised through the flotation will be used.

 2. Tokens versus shares

-Shares released through initial public offerings are much the same in a way – usually, the investors will be hoping that the security increases in value from what they initially paid for it, meaning they’ll turn a profit.
+Shares released through initial public offerings are similar in a way.
+Usually, investors will hope that the security increases in value from what they initially paid for it, meaning they’ll turn a profit.
 However, a crucial difference with IPOs is how these shares reflect an ownership stake in a company.
-Those who hold shares in a publicly listed organisation could receive dividends – cash that is returned from the profits generated in a given period – or they could be given voting rights that help them decide the future direction of the company.
-There is no guarantee that investing in an ICO will result in entitlement to a share of future profit, meaning that it’s crucial to read the small print before making an investment decision.
+Those who hold shares in a publicly listed organisation could receive dividends (cash that is returned from the profits generated over a given period) or they could be given voting rights that help them decide the future direction of the company.
+There is no guarantee that investing in an ICO will result in an entitlement to a share of future profit, meaning that it’s crucial to read the small print before making an investment decision.

 3. The target market

-Although ICOs may set a minimum amount on how much a curious investor can contribute to their project, these fundraising initiatives are often open to all – and investors usually need to go through few checks in order to be eligible.
-This is a far cry from IPOs, where such opportunities are often only available to high net worth individuals, experienced traders or financial institutions.
+Although ICOs may set a minimum amount on how much a curious investor can contribute to their project, these fundraising initiatives are often open to all.
+Investors usually need to go through few checks in order to be eligible.
+This is a far cry from IPOs, where such opportunities are often only available to individuals with a high net worth, experienced traders or financial institutions.

 4. How they are traded

-Following on from an IPO, shares in publicly traded company are listed on stock exchanges, such as those found in New York, London, Hong Kong and Paris.
-Payments are handled in fiat currencies – with clearing and settlement systems enabling trades to be executed in a matter of seconds.
+Following on from an IPO, shares in a publicly traded company are listed on stock exchanges, such as those found in New York, London, Hong Kong and Paris.
+Payments are handled in fiat currencies, with clearing and settlement systems enabling trades to be executed in a matter of seconds.

 There are good attributes and bad attributes to both ICOs and IPOs.
-Initial coin offerings allow promising businesses without a track record to access much-needed funding and unlock these funds quickly, and investors face fewer hurdles if they wish to get involved.
+Initial coin offerings allow promising businesses without a track record to access much-needed funding.
+They can unlock these funds quickly and investors face fewer hurdles if they wish to get involved.
 On the other hand, IPOs do offer the safety net of regulatory certainty for businesses and investors alike – and, mostly, they are less susceptible to price volatility and fraud.